guedesfelipe/blog/docs/en/docs/python/increasing-performance-sets.md

 ## Conclusion

 So if one day you need to instantiate a set, always try to prefer the creation of the first way, beacause it is more optimized.
 And an extra tip: In case you need to instantiate an empty set, we can only do that by calling the constructor okay?!

+Leave your comment below about the post, see you next time!